-Social Security Disability Lawyers Helping Clients Obtain Benefits in New York City and Long Island
+Social Security Disability Lawyers Helping Clients Obtain Benefits in New York and Long Island

-Turley Redmond Rosasco & Rosasco is recognized as one of the leading Social Security Disability firms in the New York metropolitan area and Long Island.
-Our firm has won more than 10,000 claims in the past 25 years, from initial application through administrative law judge (ALJ) hearings and federal court appeals.
-Our attorneys teach courses in Social Security Disability law, actively sharing their expertise by teaching courses at local law schools and to other attorneys at national conferences.
+Turley Redmond & Rosasco is recognized as one of the leading Social Security Disability firms in the New York metropolitan area and Long Island.
+Our firm has a successful track record, securing over 10,000 claims in the last 25 years.
+We handle cases from initial applications to administrative law judge (ALJ) hearings and federal court appeals.
+Moreover, our attorneys are highly knowledgeable in Social Security Disability law, actively sharing their expertise by teaching courses at local law schools and delivering presentations to fellow attorneys at national conferences.

 Our strategy is simple – unlike some other firms, we personalize your claim rather than treating you like a widget in a “disability factory.”
 This takes a little more work – but our results speak for themselves.

-Contact us today for a free consultation at any of our New York or Long Island locations — including Nassau County and Suffolk County.
-Our attorneys have secured benefits for all types of impairments, from back injuries to heart disease to mental illness.
+Contact us today for a free consultation at any of our Long Island locations — including Nassau County and Suffolk County.
+Our social security disability lawyers have secured benefits for all types of impairments, from back injuries to heart disease to mental illness.

-Our Manhattan and Long Island Social Security Attorneys Are With You Every Step Through The Disability Process
+Our Social Security Disability Lawyers Are with You Every Step Through the Disability Process

-You will never be alone when you hire Turley Redmond Rosasco & Rosasco, L.L.P., to help you win your disability claim.
+You will never be alone when you hire Turley Redmond & Rosasco, L.L.P. to help you win your disability claim.
 The Social Security Administration (SSA), just like the Department of Veterans Affairs (VA), is a massive federal bureaucracy that can easily intimidate claimants with disabilities.
 Thankfully, we have had great success guiding our clients through the “disability maze” for over 25 years throughout New York City and Long Island — with offices in Manhattan, Nassau County, Suffolk County, and more.